icyrizard/icyrizard.github.io/_posts/2020-04-29-presigned-urls.markdown

 [comment]: <> (_ https://advancedweb.hu/how-to-solve-cors-problems-when-redirecting-to-s3-signed-urls/)

 ## What are Signed URLS?
-For the Signed URLs mechanism, the backend application will generate URLS that are signed.
+For the Signed URLs mechanism, the backend application will generate URLS that are signed, using a private key for which Cloudfront has the public key.
 The link generated will point towards a CloudFront Distribution that is able to verify the signing hidden in the requests parameters.
+The benefit is that you can use Cloudfront and take use of its caching mechanisms as well as protect the resources it has to.
+It does require root access to the AWS Account, so depending on your situation, this may be more difficult.

 > More will come

 ## What are Pre-signed URLS?
-AWS Presigned URLS allow for temporarily grant specific rights to someone with the link.
+AWS Pre-signed URLS allow for temporarily grant specific rights to someone with the link.
 This being, to **read**, **write** or **delete** objects in S3.
 From a server side perspective, this could simply mean that we generate the Presigned URL on the server and that link to the client.
 The client can use the URLs to perform the desired operation, depending on the access right granted by the server.

-A prerequisites is that the server needs to have access (by means of a IAM Role and Policy) to the location to the Bucket and Path for which it is generating a Presigned URL.
-You can either use an AWS Key and AWS Secret, but it's far more secure to use the Role that is attached to the service of backend entity in AWS.
-To use it, you should use the [Aws\Credentials\CredentialsInterface](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_configuration.html), and use the credentials so setup the`S3Client`.
+A prerequisites is that the AWS Service needs to have access to the location to the Bucket and Path for which it is generating a Presigned URL.
+You can either use an AWS Key and AWS Secret, but it's far more secure and scalable solution to use an Iam Role that is attached to the AWS service of your backend entity in AWS.
+To use it, you should use pass [Aws\CacheInterface](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/guide_configuration.html), as the credentials so setup the`S3Client`.
 An example of this is shown in Listings 1.

 This will prevent long reuse of an AWS Key and Secret, this reduces the risk of those keys being leaked in any way and be active forever without knowing.
 Role based access will give you full power in what is allowed by that specific role.
 Another benefit is that is a less expensive operation.